jaeminj/docker-apache-tajo/weave-docker-tajo.md

 * This Document has been depreated since 2015-04-18.
-* The final test result, you can find in src/run-weave-cluster.sh src/fabfile.py.
+* The current result, you can find in src/run-weave-cluster.sh src/fabfile.py.
+* It's working on checking.
-* I'll fix this document later
+* After all, I'll fix this document with the final result.